bitnami/charts/bitnami/rabbitmq/README.md

 | Note: you need to substitute the placeholders [PASSWORD] and [RABBITMQ_ERLANG_COOKIE] with the values obtained in the installation notes.

+### To 11.0.0

+This major version changes the default RabbitMQ image from 3.10.x to 3.11.x.
+Follow the [official instructions](https://www.rabbitmq.com/upgrade.html) to upgrade from 3.10 to 3.11.

 ### To 10.0.0

 This major version changes the default RabbitMQ image from 3.9.x to 3.10.x.
 Follow the [official instructions](https://www.rabbitmq.com/upgrade.html) to upgrade from 3.9 to 3.10.